ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/index.md

 ## Maintenance and Support
 :::tip WIP
-ESA to provide text for how this will be maintained after the end of the project and guidelines to the Bast procurements.
+Content is being actively developed and updated for this page.
+EarthCODE's documentation is a living document and will be continuously updated with detailed reviews.
 :::